College Planning Help for Homeschoolers

 While there aren’t any scholarships for homeschoolers exclusively, homeschooled students can qualify for many of the same scholarships as traditionally schooled students.

-College Board Opportunity Scholarships: This scholarship program rewards all eligible students—including homeschoolers—for taking specific actions that move them closer to college.
+BigFuture Scholarships: These scholarships reward all eligible students—including homeschoolers—for taking specific actions that move them closer to college and careers.
 There are no application fees, GPA requirements, or essays to write.

-Homeschooled students can earn money for college by doing things like building a college list, practicing for the SAT, and submitting the FAFSA®.
-With each step you complete, you could earn scholarships worth $500–$2,000; if you complete all the steps, you could earn a scholarship worth $40,000.
-Learn more about the College Board Opportunity Scholarships.
+Homeschooled students can earn money for college by doing things like starting a career list, building a college list, and submitting the FAFSA®.
+With each step you complete, you could earn scholarships a chance to win $40,000 or $500.
+The more steps you complete, the more chances you have to win.
+Learn more about BigFuture Scholarships.